patrickalin/bloomsky-client-go/README.md

 In the config file, you can activate a mock.
 If you don't have a API key.

-### Debug
+### Debug / Dev

 In the config file, you can change the log level.

+In order to use the mock (if you do not have a bloomsky station)

+    mock: true
+    # use template, static file in folder not in bundled
+    dev: true

 ## 3 Thanks